macbeth/comfyui-truenas/README.md

 repository of the images is here : https://hub.docker.com/r/tommasopiantanida/comfyui-truenas

 ## Changelog
+07 09 2025 - Forced pytorch to a version suitable for 10xx nvidia GPU

 03 09 2025 - Updated ComfyUI - v0.3.57

 31 07 2025 - Updated all the images on Docker Hub platform